On time-consistent equilibrium stopping under aggregation of diverse discount rates: Sufficient Conditions on the Existence of Optimal Equilibrium

 admits the explicit form that

-\begin{remark} In both examples when $X_t$ is a geometric Brownian motion with $\mu>0$ and $X_t$ is a general Bessel process, as long as the attitude function $\phi(x)$ satisfies the condition \textbf{C-(iii)}, the thresholds $a^*$ of the optimal equilibrium in \eqref{opt-ex-1} and \eqref{opt-ex-2} can be explicitly characterized that highly depend on the distribution of random discount rate $\rho$, i.e., the level of diversity in disagreed discount rates within the group.
-On the other hand, it is interesting to observe that $a^*$ in both \eqref{opt-ex-1} and \eqref{opt-ex-2} under different attitude function $\phi(x)$ satisfying the condition \textbf{C-(iii)} always coincide with the one under the linear attitude function $\phi(x)=x$.
-In the framework of smooth ambiguity preference, the linear attitude function $\phi(x)=x$ represents the ambiguity neutrality, meaning that the decision maker is neutral towards the ambiguity aversion and ambiguity seeking.
-Similarly, in our framework, $\phi(x)=x$ indicates that the social planner aggregates different discount rates in a linear fashion and has neutral attitude towards larger and lower discount rates in the group.
-Therefore, for the given state process in previous two examples, all functions $\phi(x)$ satisfying the condition \textbf{C-(iii)} (for example, $\phi(x)=\frac{x^p}{p}$ for $p<1$ and $p\neq 0$ or $\phi(x)=\ln x$) are equivalent to the diversity neutral attitude function $\phi(x)=x$ in the sense that their induced optimal equilibrium for the stopping policy are the same.
+\begin{remark} In both examples when $X_t$ is a geometric Brownian motion with $\mu>0$ and $X_t$ is a general Bessel process, when the attitude function $\phi(x)$ satisfies the condition \textbf{C-(iii)}, the thresholds $a^*$ of the optimal equilibrium in \eqref{opt-ex-1} and \eqref{opt-ex-2} can be explicitly characterized that highly depend on the distribution of random discount rate $\rho$, i.e., the level of diversity in disagreed discount rates within the group.
+On the other hand, it is also interesting to observe that $a^*$ in both \eqref{opt-ex-1} and \eqref{opt-ex-2} under different attitude function $\phi(x)$ satisfying the condition \textbf{C-(iii)} always coincide with the one under the linear aggregation attitude function $\phi(x)=x$.
+In fact, in the proof of Theorem \ref{small}, the definition of $a^*$ in the optimal equilibrium is also invariant with respect to the choice of attitude function $\phi(x)$ as the operator $G$ in \eqref{G-a} is independent of $\phi(x)$.

+In our context, the linear attitude function $\phi(x)=x$ indicates that the central planner aggregates different discount rates with the same weight and has neutral attitude towards different levels of discount rate in the group.
+Therefore, from our result in Theorem \ref{small}, as along as the attitude function $\phi(x)$ satisfies the condition \textbf{C-(iii)} (for example, $\phi(x)=\frac{x^p}{p}$ for $p<1$ and $p\neq 0$ or $\phi(x)=\ln x$), the derived optimal equilibrium is equivalent to the one under neutral attitude function $\phi(x)=x$.

 \end{remark}